 - 13.1 When the DSL is notified of any concerns about a pupil's welfare, he or she will decide on the appropriate course of action.
 In particular, the DSL will decide whether a referral should be made to children's social services.
-A matter involving a serious criminal offence will always be referred to social services and the police immediately. - 13.2 Factors that the DSL should bear in mind when making their decision include:
+A matter involving a serious criminal offence will always be referred to social services and the police immediately. - 13.2 Factors that the DSL should bear in mind when making their decision include: - · the best interests of the child - · the nature and seriousness of the complaint - contextual factors - the referral threshold set by Tower Hamlets Safeguarding Children Partnership

-- the best interests of the child - the nature and seriousness of the complaint - contextual factors - the referral threshold set by Tower Hamlets Safeguarding Children Partnership - the child's wishes or feelings - the inter-agency procedures of Tower Hamlets Safeguarding Children Partnership - where relevant, local information sharing protocols relating to Channel referrals. - 13.3 If the DSL decides not to make a referral, but to support the pupil with early help, the DSL will keep the situation under review and consider a later referral to children's social services if the pupil's situation does not appear to be improving.
+- the child's wishes or feelings - the inter-agency procedures of Tower Hamlets Safeguarding Children Partnership - where relevant, local information sharing protocols relating to Channel referrals. - 13.3 If the DSL decides not to make a referral, but to support the pupil with early help, the DSL will keep the situation under review and consider a later referral to children's social services if the pupil's situation does not appear to be improving. - 13.4 Members of the DSL team are responsible for maintaining written safeguarding records once an issue has been logged onCPOMS.
+These records are confidential and the only personnel within the School who have access to them are the DSL/DDSLs.
+Such records will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; and - a note of any actions taken, decisions reached and the outcome.